Why work with coding?

 This method allows pupils to play their own interactive games on the Hopspots-tiles – and now they can actually try out their own code with their bodies or challenge their friends.
 Hopspots’ code:kit connects the physical tiles with micro:bit and Scratch, which excel at making coding understandable and easy for the pupils to work with.

 Now that the popular block programming format can be combined with Hopspots code:kit, it’s applications is widened extensively.

 The pupils can code their own games on the screen and play them together with their peers on the physical Hopspots-tiles that react to touch and light up in a range of colors.
 The pupils can create activities where the product turns into a finished result and an activity in itself.

 What do the pupils learn from it?

-Designing games in this way challenges the pupils’ “21st century skills” and through the use of play and fun they are equipped with the skills required of them in a highly technological future.
+Designing games in this way challenges the pupils’ “21st century skills” and, through the use of play and fun, they are equipped with the skills required of them in the future.

-The design process challenges among other thing the pupils’ critical thinking, creativity and problem solving skills whereas the coding in itself improves computational thinking, digital competencies and technological skills.
+The design process challenges the pupils’ critical thinking, creativity, and problem solving skills whereas the coding improves computational thinking, digital competencies, and technological skills.

 When the game works as intended, the pupils test it together with their peers.
 Here, evaluation and reflection are also a part of the process and further development.

 Through the use of play and movement, the pupils are motivated to learn.